rmanak/dl-workstation-setup/README.md

 ```

 ### Extras:
-There are two more scripts for installing data science tools and also installing conda
+There are two more scripts for installing common data science tools and also installing conda
 package manager and TF/Theano/Keras there as well.